 “To Be” Constructions

 Quenya has a verb ná- “to be” that can be used to join a subject (man) to a predicate (happy): “the man is happy”.
-Such constructions are called a copula in linguistic terminology.
+Such small linking verbs are called a copula in linguistic terminology.
 The Quenya verb ná- can be inflected in all the major verb tenses: